kjlevitz/repository-tracker/README.md

-# Getting Started with Create React App
+# How to run this project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).